secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/smartling/index.html.md

 ## Translation Costs and SLAs

-Any assets being translated into the supported language pairs will be supported by the [localization budget](https://about.gitlab.com/handbook/marketing/localization/).
-Any assets outside of this support will need to be allocated from the requester team's budget and include the Allocadia ID in the `Reference Number` as well as links to any associated epics or issues in the `Description`.
+Any assets being translated into the supported language pairs will need to be allocated from the requester team's budget.
+At the end of each month, Marketing Ops will split the invoice by team and finance will charge the relevant team by that amount.

 Finance requires us to tally the cost and professional services hours at the end of each month for the month so they can approriately allocate each cost to the respective budget.